microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/printer-create.md

 ## Example
 ### Request
 The following is an example of the request.
-For help creating the required Certificate Signing Request (CSR), see the [CSR generation code sample](/universal-print/hardware/universal-print-oem-certificate-signing-request).

 # [HTTP](#tab/http)